-The Transition Assistance Program (TAP), now known as "Transition GPS" (Goals, Plans, Success), is an important inter-agency effort led by the Departments of Labor, Defense, Veterans Affairs and Homeland Security, designed to prepare separating service members and their spouses to successfully transition from the military to civilian employment.
+The Transition Assistance Program (TAP), now known as "Transition GPS," is an important inter-agency effort led by the Departments of Labor, Defense, Veterans Affairs and Homeland Security, designed to prepare separating service members and their spouses to successfully transition from the military to civilian employment.
 Through Transition GPS, DOL brings to bear its extensive expertise in employment services to provide a comprehensive three-day Employment Workshop at U.S. military installations around the world.

-Two years ago the Department initiated a major redesign of the Employment Workshop curriculum to incorporate emerging best practices in career development and adult learning and make it more engaging and relevant in light of the distinctive challenges facing separating service members.
+In FY 2012, the Department completed a major redesign of the Employment Workshop curriculum to incorporate emerging best practices in career development and adult learning and make it more engaging and relevant in light of the distinctive challenges facing separating service members.
 The result is an enhanced Employment Workshop that provides a highly effective training forum to prepare servicemembers for a successful transition to the civilian workplace.

-- To date, the Department has provided training and services through the DOL Employment Workshops to over 2.8 million separating or retiring service members and their spouses. - In FY 2013, the Department provided close to 6,000 Employment Workshops to nearly 190,000 participants at 272 domestic and overseas locations including over 50 sites in Germany, the United Kingdom, Guam (Anderson Air Force Base and the Guam Naval Base), Japan, Korea, Belgium, Italy, Bahrain, Turkey and the Azores (Portugal).
+- To date, the Department has provided training and services through the DOL Employment Workshops to over 2.6 million separating or retiring service members and their spouses. - Last year, DOL conducted more than 6,600 Employment Workshops for over 207,000 participants at 206 military installations worldwide.
+Of the 207,000 participants, more than 9,000 were members of the National Guard and Reserve.